Leopard20/All-In-One-Command-Menu/README.md

 ________
 This is a remake of the popular -but sadly abandoned- WW AI Menu mod for ARMA 3 by WindWalking, with lots of improvements and new features!

+# Installation:
+1. Download the latest build from the Releases tab.
+2. Copy the contents of the .zip file to your ARMA 3 installation directory.
+3. Activate the mod using one of the following methods:
+* Add the mod using the ARMA Launcher (Recommended)
+* In your ARMA 3 shortcut, add this line to the Target textbox: `-mod @AIO_AIMenu'

 # Want to contribute?
 You can contribute to the project by:
 1. Fixing bugs and making pull requests